Zurc/lasaldelavida/episodio5-learning.md

 >  product-category (lookup table) to display category name instead of id
 >
 >  for that it has been created a productsWithCategory$ stream, combined products and product categories AND the product model has changed to include a category string (to avoid changing products$ stream on the interface)
+>
+>  Caching: the old way was to cach into an array on our service and then share it... but that way we lost our stream!
+>
+>  instead use shareReplay() - it shares an Observable with all subscribers

 [medium - faking the backend in angular apps](https://medium.com/@coderonfleek/faking-the-backend-in-angular-apps-a10c1b8823c)